sebapersson/PEtab.jl/docs/src/define_problem/condition_parameters.md

 With this setup, `c1` is given by `c1_cond1` when simulating `:cond1` and by `c1_cond2` when simulating `:cond2` (with both `c1_cond1` and `c1_cond2` being estimated).
-The different `c1` value across condition can be seen by simulated the ODE model:
+The different `c1` values across conditions can been seen from plotting the model:

 ```@example 1
 using Plots